 Daniel Rudez, a young attorney specializing in government affairs, was the hand that got the paperwork and the mechanicals started.

-The first meeting was at the model home of Philip Bressler owner of upscale Rutenberg Homes in Lago Bella.
-Hector Torrez owner of All Floors and Steven Gongage the IT brains got the first meeting started on February 12, 2013.
+The first meeting was at the model home of Philip Bressler, owner of upscale Rutenberg Homes in Lago Bella.
+Hector Torrez, owner of All Floors, and Steven Gongage, the IT brains, got the first meeting started on February 12, 2013.

-Nelson Freitas joined the chamber the second year and was elected as the second president serving for the 2015–2016 term.
-Nelson was followed by Belinda Brown 2017, Andrea Byrge 2018-2019, Sean Gerlin 2020-2021, Terri Turner 2021-2022 and the presently serving chair Brandy Bennett.
+Nelson Freitas joined the chamber in its second year and was elected as the second President, serving for the 2015–2016 term.
+Nelson was followed by Belinda Brown in 2017, Andrea Byrge 2018-2019, Sean Gerlin 2020-2021, Terri Turner 2021-2022 and the presently serving chair Brandy Bennett.

-The first administrative coordinator, Elaine Vail, was hired by the Board of Directors in May 2017 and a physical office space rented shortly after.
+The first administrative coordinator, Elaine Vail, was hired by the Board of Directors in May 2017 and a physical office space was rented shortly after.